-A secretary for each region shall be elected to record the minutes of the Component meetings.
-A copy of the minutes shall be forwarded to the provincial office.
+A secretary shall be elected to record the minutes of the Component meetings.
+A copy of the minutes shall be forwarded to the Provincial Office.
 They will be typed and forwarded to the Locals of that area.
 The Secretaries are not members of the Board of Directors.
 These minutes will be circulated as draft and approved at the next Component meeting.